The moment you hear “IVDD,” everything feels like it’s falling apart — but the next 72 hours are manageable if you know exactly what to do.

 Signs you should call your vet:

-• New or worsening loss of bladder or bowel control
+• New or worsening incontinence: Bladder or bowel control getting worse, not better

-• Your dog was walking (even poorly) and now can’t
+• Loss of ambulation: Your dog was walking (even poorly) and now can’t

-• Increased crying, panting, or restlessness that suggests pain isn’t controlled
+• Uncontrolled pain: Increased crying, panting, or restlessness suggesting the medication isn’t managing it

 One thing that helped me enormously was having that baseline video from day one.
 When I wasn’t sure if Heidi was improving or I was just seeing what I wanted to see, I could go back and compare.
-It takes thirty seconds and it’s genuinely useful.
+It takes thirty seconds and it is genuinely one of the most useful things you can do today.

 • Complete, sudden loss of deep pain sensation (toes don’t respond at all to firm pinching)